 Intravenous (IV) chemotherapy

 This page is about the ways you can have chemotherapy into a vein.
-There is information about
+You can find the following information

-Intravenous chemotherapy means having treatment into the bloodstream.
-You may have an injection or a drip through either a small tube into your arm or a line in your chest.
+Intravenous chemotherapy means having treatment into a vein.
+You may have an injection or a drip through either a small tube in your arm or a line in your chest.
 Most chemotherapy is run through a pump.
 The pump slowly pushes the chemotherapy into your vein at a carefully controlled rate.

 Chemotherapy treatments take a different amount of time, depending on how you are having the drugs.
 An injection will only take minutes.
-A drip may take hours or days.
-And treatments through a pump may take a few days or weeks.
+A drip or pump may take anything from 30 minutes to a few days.
+And treatments through a pump which you wear (an ambulatory pump) may take a week or more.

 A cannula – is a small tube put into a vein in your hand or arm.
 A nurse or a doctor puts this into your vein on the day you have treatment.
 It can stay in for a few days.